Opentrons/opentrons/CONTRIBUTING.md

 yarn run lerna [opts]
 ```

+#### Releasing Web Projects

+The following web projects are versioned and released independently from the app and API:

+- `protocol-designer`
+- `labware-library`

+See [scripts/deploy/README.md](./scripts/deploy/README.md) for the release process of these projects.

 ## Prior Art

 This Contributing Guide was influenced by a lot of work done on existing Contributing Guides.
 They're great reads if you have the time!